Obsolescence: Should You be Worried?

 TFTs are the multi-color displays seen on laptops, tablets and medical equipment, ranging from 1.4” to 10.”
 They come in standard sizes and have been in production for years.
 There is little tendency to go obsolete, but these displays have a controller/driver (C/D) and it is possible that the display can become obsolete in time.
 When this occurs, Focus LCDs can usually produce a drop in equivalent and will provide replacement samples to all users of the display.

-FocusLCDs does not currently produce OLEDs.
+FocusLCDs does not currently produce very many OLEDs.
 There are too few suppliers and to match the current level of demand.
 A specific display may be popular now, meaning low cost and short lead times, but in a year or two, the supply may dry up.